Recovery, in the best case GDP at 3.6% in 2026: many unknowns on the EU plan

 To ensure the effective implementation of the PNRR, central administrations, regions and local bodies can benefit from actions to strengthen administrative capacity through “hiring expert staff” on a “fixed term” basis, “specifically intended for the structures responsible for implementing of PNRR initiatives, from planning to actual implementation “and” support from specially selected external experts “.
 The selection of temporary staff takes place with a simplified procedure.

 It should be considered that the expenditure for investments in construction represents “32.6% of the total expenditure, followed by transfers to businesses (18.7%) and spending on IT and optical products (12.4%) “.
 Significant stakes are also held by R&D, research and development (6.2%) and by the “creation of IT platforms and databases (3.8%), directly related to digital innovation”.
-If the products of forestry are of great importance, they include expenditure on forestry, works for the development of the circular economy, interventions on hydrogeological instability and on the management of water resources, those relating to the construction of plants relating to ecological transition, investments in ICT and electronic equipment, digitization and computerization will always be buildings (which also include works for the enhancement and restoration of cultural and archaeological sites) the driving force of the country to grow and have an expanding economy.
+If the products of forestry are of great importance, they include expenditure on forestation, works for the development of the circular economy, interventions on hydrogeological instability and water resources management, those relating to the construction of plants relating to ecological transition, investments in ICT and electronic equipment, digitization and computerization will always be buildings (which also include works for the enhancement and restoration of cultural and archaeological sites) the driving force of the country to grow and have an expanding economy.

 A limit and an unknown factor that raises doubts about the country’s ability to regenerate itself.